Dictionary » Nouns » Cure – Meaning, Definition, Synonyms and Antonyms

-The word ‘Cure’ (Noun) refers to a method or process that eliminates a disease, condition, or problem, restoring health or resolving an issue.
+The word ‘Cure’ (noun/verb) refers to a process or treatment that eliminates a disease or problem and restores health.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Cure’ correctly in sentences.

 Cure Explained in Depth